cszang/treeclim/README.md

 ## Usage

-see the [https://github.com/znag/treeclim/wiki](Wiki) for details.
+see the [https://github.com/cszang/treeclim/wiki](Wiki) for details.

 ## Citation

-Zang, C. and Biondi, F. 2015. treeclim: an R package for the numerical calibration of proxy-climate relationships. - Ecography, in press.
+Zang, C., and F. Biondi.
+2015. treeclim: an R package for the numerical calibration of proxy-climate relationships.
+Ecography 38:431–436.

 ## License